Woodstock Film Festival

-The Woodstock Film Festival is an American film festival that was launched in 2000 by filmmakers Meira Blaustein and Laurent Rejto with the goal to bring high quality independent film to the Hudson Valley region.
-The festival takes place each fall in the towns of Woodstock, Rosendale, Saugerties and Kingston, in the height of fall foliage.
+The Woodstock Film Festival (previously known as International Film Festival) is an American film festival launched in 2000 by filmmakers Meira Blaustein and Laurent Rejto in the Hudson Valley region of New York.
+The festival takes place each fall in the towns of Woodstock, Rosendale, Saugerties and the city of Kingston.

 The Woodstock Film Festival is a not-for-profit, 501(c)(3) organization.
-The Woodstock Film Festival is an Oscar®-qualifying festival in the short film categories - Live Action Short Film, Animated Short Film, and Documentary Short Film.
+The festival is an Academy Award-qualifying festival in the short film categories: Live Action Short Film, Animated Short Film and Documentary Short Film.

 History

-With offices located in the heart of Woodstock, NY, the first fiercely independent inaugural festival ran September 21–24, 2000.
-It included workshops, documentaries, concerts and films from all over the world.
-Speakers at the inaugural festival's workshops included actor Aidan Quinn, documentary filmmakers Albert Maysles, Barbara Kopple and D. A. Pennebaker, filmmaker Les Blank and Ron Nyswaner, who wrote the screenplay for Philadelphia.
+With offices located in Woodstock, New York, the first festival ran September 21–24, 2000.
+It included workshops, documentaries, concerts and films from the United States and abroad.